-Emergency Preparedness Information
+Emergency Preparation Information

-ANS has an emergency plan based on guidelines given by the Nicaraguan Ministry of Education (MINED) and the US State Department.
-The ANS emergency procedure manual details response steps for different emergencies.
-The purpose of the manual is to ensure that school personnel respond to an emergency situation in a manner that will guarantee safety to students, teachers, staff, parents and visitors.
+ANS has an emergency plan based on guidelines given by the US State Department and the Nicaraguan Ministry of Education.
+The ANS emergency procedure manual details procedures for different emergencies.
+The purpose of the manual is to ensure that school personnel respond to an emergency situation in a manner that will provide safety to students, teachers, parents and visitors.
+The information below is given as a quick reference about emergency/evacuation procedures.